Franklin County License Hearing Guide

 -

-Classes/Programs that Must Be Completed: Completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) is typically a mandatory requirement for license reinstatement.
+Classes/Programs That Must Be Completed: Completion of a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) is a standard requirement for license reinstatement after a DUI conviction in Georgia.

 Special Programs